WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

  **Talking Point**:

 - Earlier, we briefly discussed that repetitive patterns in JS provide an opportunity for refactoring code for efficiency.
-A clear pattern that is emerging is the need to create three <Comment> components, each containing the same structure but differing in content.
+A clear pattern that is emerging is the need to create three `Comment` components, each containing the same structure but differing in content.
 The idea of manually creating these elements also doesn't take into consideration that, in the future, there might be hundreds of comments to create.
-Does anyone have any suggestions on how we could improve the code and refactor for more efficiency?
+Does anyone have any suggestions for how we could improve the code and refactor for more efficiency?

 </aside>